-Keep lashes dry in the first 24 hours after application in order for the adhesive to cure properly, so take an umbrella, if it looks likely to rain and have a quick wash, rather than a shower.
-After 24 hours you are free to swim, shower and wash your face with water, and it is recommended to keep lashes hygienic and clean of skin oils/bacteria by washing daily with a foaming eyelash cleanser.
+Keep lashes dry in the first 24 hours after application in order for the adhesive to cure properly, so take an umbrella, if it looks likely to rain and have a quick shower before the appointment.
+After 24 hours you are free to get them wet, and it is recommended to keep lashes hygienic and clean of dead skin, oils and bacteria by washing daily with a foaming eyelash cleanser.

 Avoid hot water, or steam, like sauna, steam baths, or hot water on the face for 48 hours.
 After that, the odd steam should be fine, but repeated/prolonged exposure to high heat and steam will weaken the lash bond and cause extensions to fall off early (poor retention) or lose their curl.

 If at any point after application of the eyelash extensions, you experience itching, pain, swelling or discomfort, please call me for advice and do not attempt to remove them yourself.

 If using eye-makeup on your lids, choose the oil-free type and gently remove with an eyelash extension-safe makeup remover or eyelash shampoo.
 Powder and mineral makeup is advised over gel, creamy, or oily-based makeup.